-When pitching one against the other and listening to what they have to say, Dawkins with his polemic atheism and materialist reductionism that borders on the dogmatic makes the better argument, representing the fitter belief system.
+When pitching one against the other and listening to what they have to say, Dawkins makes the better argument.
+His atheism is polemic, and materialist reductionism borders on the dogmatic, but he represents the fitter belief system.

-His opponent makes some very valid points against the inherent bias in science, which is subject to dogmatism of a particular kind, she says, but fails to make her case because she foregoes the facts.
+His opponent, Wendy Wright, makes some valid points against the inherent bias in science, which is subject to dogmatism of a particular kind, she says, but fails to make her case because she foregoes the facts.

 Dawkins, for all his faults, wins the argument, plus the (near) future.

 The discussion is pointless, of course, revealing only how unbridgeable the divide between these two points of view really is.
 The Creationist side speaks from a platform of twisted logic and self-fulfilling interest., its halcyon days behind it, not strong enough to seize the day and suck life back into its shaky ideology.
 It can’t rearrange the world based on its idées fixes (thank God!
 Ha!).
 Creationists around the world may be fervent in their beliefs, but they have limits.
 They don’t judge those who disagree with them in the way their antiquated texts instruct them to.
 If they did, all those who disagreed with them would be ‘blasphemers,’ and the world would still be in the middle ages.
 Anyone arguing against the design of God would be found guilty of subverting His authority, a sin punishable by death, according to the Bible.